julian-hecker/julian-hecker/README.md

 Good morning!
 I'm Julian, a developer and curious guy from Long Island, NY.

 - 📚 I'm finishing up my degree in Computer Programming at Farmingdale State College.
 I'm also the founder of the Tech Club here.
-- 💻 I'm currently working as a Full Stack Developer at [Sucoweb](https://www.sucoweb.com/).
-I spend all day researching and solving problems with clients' sites.
+- 💻 I'm currently working as a Full Stack Web Development Instructor at [Nucamp].
+I teach students, help debug their code, and answer questions any time.
 - 🚧 [Barbago](https://github.com/barbago) is my personal project, which I hope to make into a great startup!